hiteshchoudhary/open-source-contribution/OPEN_SOURCE_CONTRIBUTIONS.md

 Sharing your experience not only helps inspire others but also contributes to the growth and sustainability of the open source ecosystem.

-Thank you for taking the time to read through this guide!
-I hope you found it helpful and inspiring.
-If you enjoyed learning about open source contributions and want to connect further, feel free to reach out to me on GitHub.
-Let's collaborate and make a positive impact together in the world of open source software!

 Happy coding!

 [Connect with me on github](https://github.com/vikramsamak)